walterxie/BioSci700/Lab1.md

 ![](Lab1_files/figure-markdown_strict/unnamed-chunk-10-1.png)

-Compare the parsimony score between two trees.
+Print the parsimony scores.

     parsimony(c(treeUPGMA, treeNJ), primates)

     ## [1] 676 676

+**Question 3 :** Why are those two parsimony scores same?
+Assuming there are two trees giving different parsimony scores, which tree should be the maximum parsimony tree?

 We then can give a starting tree, and perform nearest-neighbor interchanges (NNI) to find the maximum parsimony tree.